Published by Christina Riley. Last Updated on July 18, 2023.

 The Carl Sandburg Home Park Store is operated by America’s National Parks, which works with the National Parks Service.
 You can typically visit the store from 9:00 am to 5:00 pm every day, except for major holidays such as Thanksgiving, Christmas, and New Year’s Day.

-You’ll normally find the store on the ground floor of the Carl Sandburg Home, but since 2020, it has been serving as an outside pop-up.
+You’ll find the store on the ground floor of the Carl Sandburg Home.

 When the house is open to visitors, park rangers will give special talks about cheese-making, offer historic grounds tours, and more!